trkemp/permutation/README.md

 permutation
 ===========

-Generates a permutations of the characters in a string
+Generates the permutations of the characters in a string.